 What?!!
 A trampoline in the bedroom!

 Who ever heard of such a thing?
-Before you dismiss the idea, though, let’s dig a little deeper and understand why this could be one of the best ideas ever!!
-If you think about trampolines, you may probably drift back to your childhood years or think about kids bouncing up and down outdoors.
-These activities are filled with fun and also count as part of physical exercise.
-What you may not realize is that such exercise is possible right in your bedroom and although you may have opportunities to bounce up and down on a trampoline outdoors, you could bring a type of this activity indoors … right inside your bedroom.
+Before you dismiss the idea entirely, let’s dig a little deeper to understand why this could be one of the best ideas ever!
+If you think about trampolines, you probably drift back to your childhood years or think about kids bouncing up and down outdoors.
+These activities are filled with fun and also qualify as physical exercise.
+What you may not realize is that this type of exercise you think of being primarily outdoor, you could bring indoors – right inside your bedroom.

 First things first… If you have a trampoline, you can rebound!

-Okay … okay … so, why is rebounding beneficial?
+So, why is rebounding beneficial?
 What’s all the fuss about?
 Why do you need to rebound?

 - When the activity of rebounding was compared with other activities such as running or walking on a treadmill for levels of a person’s heart rate and oxygen uptake, trampoline jumping was ranked much higher in biomechanical stimuli and could serve a solution to reconditioning of body, especially when an individual has been exposed to weightlessness .

-- Jumping has an oxygenating effect and can enable you attain the desired target for your heart rate when you continue jumping or rebounding for at least 40 minutes .
+- Jumping has an oxygenating effect and can enable you to attain the desired target for your heart rate when you continue jumping or rebounding for at least 40 minutes .

 - As an aerobic exercise, rebounding could help tackle stiff joints.
 The aging process is a normal event and as this occurs, there could be stiffness in the arteries.
-However, aerobic exercise can act as inhibitor to such stiffness, especially in cases where it is related to large elastic artery stiffening associated with age .
+However, aerobic exercise can act as an inhibitor to such stiffness, especially in cases where it is related to large elastic artery stiffening associated with age .

-- Detoxification and the enhancement of the immune system enhancement is another benefit you get from rebounding and its effect can be seen at the cellular level including in different parts of the body such as improved eyesight, better function of the intestines, stronger muscles and much more .
+- Detoxification and the enhancement of the immune system enhancement is another benefit you get from rebounding and its effect can be seen at the cellular level, including in different parts of the body such as improved eyesight, better function of the intestines, stronger muscles and much more .

 How often can you rebound? – The good news is that you can rebound quite a bit during the day.
 Have fun with it!
-Some people engage in rebounding every day … as a type of daily exercise.
+Some people engage in rebounding every day as a type of exercise.
 While certain activities are focused on building or toning specific muscles or working on a particular part of the body, rebounding involves the acceleration and deceleration of the entire body.
-As you move up and down the mini trampoline and get into a rhythm, the cells of the body are all affected and the impact can be much greater than other exercises because this impact occurs at the cellular level.
+As you move up and down with the mini trampoline and get into a rhythm, the cells of the body are all affected and the impact can be much greater than other exercises because this impact occurs at the cellular level.
 Thus, all parts of the body benefit from the increased G-force.

 There are different types of mini trampolines that could be used for rebounding .
 Especially if you have some form of diminished bone or muscle mass, pain in your joints and back pain, rebounding could gradually help recondition your body.
 Actually, for back pain, being active and exercising could be beneficial to your situation.
-There can be tactics to use eliminate back pain and other types of pain .
+There can be tactics to eliminate back pain and other types of pain .
 Thus, rebounding can be a viable option to consider.
 Now that you have all this great information, it’s time to start rebounding!

-Now this has nothing to do with rebounding but it is something that will help you with your health and joint pain, it is 101 Superfoods That Stop Your Joint Pain & Inflammation.
+Now this has nothing to do with rebounding but it is something that will help you with your health and joint pain.
+It is 101 Superfoods That Stop Your Joint Pain & Inflammation.
 You can check it out here:

 Rick Kaselj, MS.